 Consider a case where you want to construct two (or more) networks that share parameters.
 For example, during training, you want to have a validation net that shares parameters with the training net, yet takes a different data layer as input data stream and computes the accuracy on the validation set.
 In this case, simply using the same Layer object when constructing both networks will be enough.
-See tutorial/mnist for a concrete example.
+See Training LeNet on MNIST for a concrete example.